Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers

 Minnesota House Speaker Lisa Demuth, a Republican from Cold Spring, called the attack “evil” and said she was “heartbroken beyond words” by the killings.

-“With the law enforcement response ongoing and details still emerging, I will simply ask all Minnesotans to please lift up in prayer the victims of this horrific attack, as well as the law enforcement personnel still working to apprehend the perpetrator,” Demuth said in a statement.

-The shootings are the latest in a series of violent attacks against lawmakers across parties in recent years.
+The shootings are the latest in a series of attacks against lawmakers across parties.

 In April a suspect set fire to the home of Democratic Pennsylvania Gov. Josh Shapiro, forcing him and his family to flee during the Jewish holiday of Passover.
-The suspect told law enforcement that he planned to beat Shapiro with a small sledgehammer if he found him, according to court documents.
+The suspect said he planned to beat Shapiro with a small sledgehammer if he found him, according to court documents.

 In July 2024, Trump was grazed on the ear by one of a hail of bullets that killed a Trump supporter.
-Two months later a man with a rifle was discovered in some shrubbery near the president's golf course in Florida and arrested by Secret Service agents.
+Two months later a man with a rifle was discovered near the president's Florida golf course and arrested.

-Other high-profile inicidents in recent years have included a 2022 hammer attack on the husband of then-House Speaker Nancy Pelosi in their San Francisco home and a 2020 plot by anti-government extremists to kidnap Democratic Gov. Gretchen Whitmer at her vacation home and start a civil war.
+Other incidents include a 2022 hammer attack on the husband of then-House Speaker Nancy Pelosi in their San Francisco home and a 2020 plot by anti-government extremists to kidnap Democratic Gov. Gretchen Whitmer and start a civil war.

-Senate Democratic Leader Chuck Schumer said he asked Capitol Police to “immediately increase security” for Minnesota Sens.
-Amy Klobuchar and Tina Smith, both Democrats.

-Schumer also asked Majority Leader John Thune, a Republican from South Dakota, to hold a briefing for senators on member security.
+Senate Democratic Leader Chuck Schumer said he asked Capitol Police to “immediately increase security” for Minnesota Democratic Sens.
+Amy Klobuchar and Tina Smith.
+He also asked Majority Leader John Thune, a Republican, to hold a briefing on member security.

-“Condemning violence is important but it is not enough,” Schumer said in a post on the social platform X. “We must also confront the toxic forces radicalizing individuals and we must do more to protect one another, our democracy, and the values that bind us as Americans.”

-Associated Press writers Giovanna Dell'Orto in Champlin, Minnesota, Steve Karnowski in Minneapolis, Carolyn Thompson in Buffalo, New York, and Michael Biesecker and Alanna Durkin Richer in Washington contributed.
+Karnowski reported from Minneapolis, and Durkin Richer from Washington.
+Associated Press writers Giovanna Dell'Orto in Champlin, Minnesota, Carolyn Thompson in Buffalo, New York, and Michael Biesecker in Washington contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.